 Storage Avoid refrigerating whole pineapples until they are very ripe.
 Cut pineapple should be kept in the fridge.

 The tart, celery-like stalks of the “pie plant” pair beautifully with apples, berries, and other sweet, juicy fruits.
 Velvety-soft cooked rhubarb is luscious in Strawberry-Rhubarb Oatmeal.
 You can also finely dice rhubarb and add it to salads for a surprising hit of tart flavor.
+Learn more in our guide to rhubarb.

 Selection Pick small- to medium-size stalks that are reddish pink; larger stalks may be stringy.